jinaga/jinaga_com/src/content/documents/02-steps/03-server-side-steps/01-serve-web-page.md

 ---
-title: "Serving a Web Page"
+title: "Serve a Web Page"
 ---

 The very first thing that your server needs to do is serve a web page.